Azure/azure-sdk-for-js/sdk/storage/README.md

 ### NPM

-The preferred way to install the Azure Storage SDK for JavaScript is to use the npm package manager.
+The preferred way to install the Azure Storage client libraries for JavaScript is to use the npm package manager.
 Take "@azure/storage-blob" for example.

 Simply type the following into a terminal window: